 In January 2019, the Company's board of directors and stockholders approved and adopted the 2019 Employee Stock Purchase Plan (the "ESPP").
-The ESPP will become effective on the day prior to the effectiveness of the registration statement of which this prospectus forms a part.
+The ESPP became effective as of February 6, 2019, the day prior to the effectiveness of the registration statement filed in connection with the IPO.
 The ESPP permits participants to purchase common stock through payroll deductions of up to 20% of their eligible compensation.
 A total of 700,000 shares of common stock were approved to be initially reserved for issuance under the ESPP.
 In addition, the number of shares of common stock available for issuance under the ESPP will be automatically increased on the first day of each calendar year during the first ten-years of the term of the ESPP, beginning with January 1, 2020 and ending with January 1, 2029, by an amount equal to 1% of the outstanding number of shares of the Company's common stock on December 31st of the preceding calendar year or such lesser amount as determined by the Company's board of directors.